 In 2014, I completed a PhD in International and Comparative Education and Sociology and Education at Stanford University’s Graduate School of Education.
 I am interested broadly in the effects of globalization on higher education and international development policy.
 I have researched various aspects of globalization’s effect on education, including: textbook portrayals of globalization, the growth of English language learning, and the privatization of higher education.

-My dissertation examines the privatization of higher education worldwide and specifically, the process of higher education policy reform in Jordan, Morocco, and Tunisia.
+My dissertation examined the privatization of higher education worldwide and specifically, the process of higher education policy reform in Jordan, Morocco, and Tunisia.
 I was a 2013-2014 Spencer Dissertation Fellow.
 I have also received dissertation research grants from the Council of American Overseas Research Centers (CAORC), the American Institute for Maghrebi Studies (AIMS) and an NSEP Boren Fellowship to carry out fieldwork in Jordan, Morocco and Tunisia.
 Additionally, in 2011-2012, I was the recipient of an NSF Doctoral Dissertation Improvement Grant, which I am using to compile a database of university enrollments in public and private universities worldwide from 1955-2010.

 I also have a regional specialization in the Middle East and North Africa, where I have studied the expansion of higher education in the region, and the link between education and employment.
 I was a Fulbright grantee to Morocco in 2006, and was a recipient of a Critical Language Scholarship to Oman in 2008.
 I have presented research in conferences in Morocco, Egypt and Turkey, Canada, and throughout the US, including at the American Sociological Association (ASA), Middle East Studies Association (MESA), and American Educational Research Association (AERA).